survivejs/react-book/manuscript/04_implementing_notes.md

 ## Understanding React Components

-Understanding how props and state work is important.
-Component lifecycle is another big concept you'll want to understand well.
+Understanding how `props` and `state` work is important.
+Component lifecycle is another key concept.
 We already touched on it earlier, but it's a good idea to understand it in more detail.
 You can achieve most tasks in React by applying these concepts throughout your application.

 To quote [the official documentation](https://facebook.github.io/react/docs/component-specs.html), React provides the following `React.createClass` component specifications: